NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

 #### How This Function Works

-1. Firstly it caclulates the difference between `current_displayed_month` and `wanted_month` anmd stores the result in `month_difference`.
+1. Firstly it caclulates the difference between `current_displayed_month` and `wanted_month` and stores the result in `month_difference`.
 2. Then if `month_difference` is greater than 0, it runs a for loop for the value of `month_difference` clicking on the previous month button once per loop.
 3. If `month_difference` is less than 0, it runs a for loop for the value of `month_difference` clicking on the next month button once per loop.

 ### Check For Eligible Appointment Dates

-This function loops through all of the appointment date cells to click on the first avaiable date.
+This function loops through all of the appointment date cells to click on the first available date.

 #### Required Arguments